coyotespike/coyotespike.github.io/_posts/2016-04-09-ALifeDecoded.md

 or private backers, you can get a lot of money to do very good work.

 The politics of data, money, and authorship are pervasive and rough, but if you play fair and surround yourself with good people life can be good.
-I mean, few people like politics

--   I certainly don't.
+I mean, few people like politics - I certainly don't.
 But I'd like to know enough about it to protect the people I choose to work with.

-Choosiness has always been a winning strategy for me.

-In science, new techniques are better than data, and data better than ideas, and ideas better than force of personal authority.
+> In science, new techniques are better than data, and data better than ideas, and ideas better than force of personal authority.

-In science as in entrepreneurship, picking a good idea is necessary but not sufficient; it comes down to execution.
+> In science as in entrepreneurship, picking a good idea is necessary but not sufficient; it comes down to execution.

 Many, perhaps the majority, of scientists are quite conservative.
 Mindful that a bad bet can wreck a career, they don't like risky experiments.
 Venter speculates repeatedly about where he gets his risk-seeking behavior,